uni7corn/bpfsnoop/README.md

 ...
 ```

-Colorful output (of `./btrace -d -k __netif_receive_skb_core -B 300`) by default:
+Colorful output (of `./bpfsnoop -d -k __netif_receive_skb_core -B 300`) by default:

 ![disasm example](./img/disasm%20example.png)

 ## Feature: trace target with fentry

-By default, `btrace` traces targets with fexit.
+By default, `bpfsnoop` traces targets with fexit.
 If you want to trace targets with fentry, you can use `--mode entry`.

 It is really useful to trace the details before calling the target function/bpf-prog.

 ## Feature: dump function stack without LBR

-As `btrace` is able to provide line info for an kernel address, it will provide line info for the addresses of function stack if dbgsym is available.
+As `bpfsnoop` is able to provide line info for an kernel address, it will provide line info for the addresses of function stack if dbgsym is available.

-The colorful output of `./btrace -v -k ip_rcv --output-stack`:
+The colorful output of `./bpfsnoop -v -k ip_rcv --output-stack`:

 ![func stack example](./img/func%20stack%20example.png)

 ## Feature: output arguments and return value

-`btrace` is able to output type, name and value of arguments, and type and value of return value.
+`bpfsnoop` is able to output type, name and value of arguments, and type and value of return value.

 ![args and ret example](./img/func%20args%20and%20ret%20example.png)